Straw Bale Gardening Demonstration - 2013

 We had a large harvest of more than 12 pumpkins in varying colors of pink and greenish gray.
 Even with the Watermelon Mosaic Virus, the pumpkins made terrific harvest decorations.

 Straw bale gardening may not be for everyone, but our experience was very positive.
 Many home gardeners who visited the FOHC vegetable garden were very interested in our little experiment.
-We will definitely give it another try, so stay tuned for Straw Bale Gardening - 2014.
+We will definitely give it another try.